mrgrain/deno-cdk-app/README.md

 Now using CDK can be shortened to  `cdk synth`.\
 However global installation is not recommended, because the versions of the cli and lib can diverge easily.

-## Not working

-### NPM: VS Code Deno extension

-Still some issues with the VS Code extension and/or language server.\
-Npm specifiers in import maps require the use of `npm:/` prefix, which causes issues in VS Code:\
-`Uncached or missing remote URL: "npm:/aws-cdk-lib@2.51.0"`